Vibe Coding Battle

 Feature and pricing takeaways

-On pricing, Aider offers open source (free, pay for api keys), whereas Replit lists free tier, core $25/mo, teams.
+On pricing, Aider offers open source, whereas Replit lists free / $25/mo and up.
 Feature-wise, Aider shines with runs in terminal and edits local files directly, while Replit stands out for browser ide and built-in deployment.
 If you care about AI speed and responsiveness, compare the Vibe Score dimensions below to see which tool keeps your flow steady.

 Who should choose each tool